oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Services that respond with [`200 OK`](#ResponseCode200OK) SHOULD annotate corresponding entities in the response using the same [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#ContentID) value as specified in the request.
-See the example in [OData-JSON, section 19.4](#ODataJSON).
+See the "sales quotation to order" example in [OData-JSON, section 19.4](#ODataJSON).

 #### <a name="ActionOverloadResolution" href="#ActionOverloadResolution">11.5.5.2 Action Overload Resolution</a>